 Do not touch the reflector, as any marks will reduce the illumination.
-Should it be necessary to clean the reflectors, use ordinary lamp black on a soft cloth and wipe gently in a circular motion.
+Should it be necessary to clean the reflectors, use ordinary lampblack on a soft cloth and wipe gently in a circular motion.

-If the reflectors require frequent cleaning, it is an indication that the gaskets are not giving a proper seal and they should he replaced.
+If the reflectors require frequent cleaning, it is an indication that the gaskets are not giving a proper seal and they should be replaced.